phpguru/manual/Bridge.md

 ![Ableton Live VCV Bridge](images/BridgeLive.png)

 ### Cubase
 In Cubase add a Track/Rack instrument in the VST Panel.
 If you make a rack instrument, select "Yes" when it asks if you want to create a MIDI channel for the rack instrument.
-Select VCV-Bridge-64 as the VST Instrument.
+In the track inspector, select the midi input of your choice (your controller keyboard for example.
+In the screenshot below, I am using "2-Impulse" for MIDI input).
+Next, select VCV-Bridge-64 for the track's VST Instrument output, and pick channel 1 to send MIDI data on.
+In the timeline, I added a single measure sending four notes, set the transport to loop, and pressed play.

 ![Cubase 9x VCV Bridge](images/CubaseVCVRackBridge1.png)

-In the track inspector, select the midi input of your choice (your controller keyboard for example) and the output as the VCV Bridge 64 VST you just created.
-Set channel 1.
-In VCV Rack, create a MIDI module.
+ Switching to VCV Rack, create a MIDI module.
 Set the MIDI Driver to "Bridge."
 Set the Port to 1.
 Set the channel to 1.
 Send the CV and Gate to an OSC-type module's trigger/gate and V/Oct input, respectively.
 Set the OSC's output(s) to a Core Audio module.
 In the Core Audio module, set the Audio Driver to "Bridge."
 Set the port number to 1.
+You should now hear your MIDI loop playing your patch in VCV Rack through the defined output channel in Cubase.

 ![Cubase 9x Example Patch Settings in VCV Rack](images/CubaseVCVRackBridge2.png)